 Sitting pretty in a valley of the Canadian Rockies, Jasper gives you that feeling of being thrown into a painting.

-No matter where you look there are mountains, and usually a lake or two, to marvel at.
+No matter where you look there are snow-capped mountains, and usually a lake or two, to marvel at.

-And once you arrive you will find there are plenty of amazing things to do in Jasper!
+The entire Jasper National Park is a UNESCO World Heritage Site, and you will find there are plenty of amazing things to do in Jasper!